mabrobotics/MD80-x-CANdle-Documentation/candlelib/Downloads/Downloads.md

 </table>
 <p></p>

-(mab_can_flasher)=
+(mab_can_flasher_legacy)=
 ### MD update tool - MAB CAN Flasher

 MAB_CAN_Flasher is a console application used to update the MD controller software using CANdle that can be downloaded at the top of this page.
 The MD firmware is contained in the MAB_CAN_Flasher application itself.
-To update the firmware connect the CANdle to the PC and the MD controller(s), and apply the power supply.
-You can make sure all the controllers are functional using MDtool and the [`mdtool ping all`](mdtool_ping) command before you proceed to update the controllers.
+To update the firmware connect the CANdle to the PC and the MD controller(s_legacy), and apply the power supply.
+You can make sure all the controllers are functional using MDtool and the [`mdtool ping all`](mdtool_ping_legacy) command before you proceed to update the controllers.
 After that, you are ready to run the update tool.
 We highly advise you to call `./MAB_CAN_Flasher --help` command on the first use to get acquainted with the available options.

 ```{note}
 Make sure the MAB_CAN_Flasher can be executed.
 If not use the `sudo chmod +x ./MAB_CAN_Flasher` command.